hexaxsoftwares/houx.js/README.md

 This construct cannot be used within these tag or attribute Binding

 To customize these mustaches tags, you will ve to setup a widget configuration option known as the  `buildConfig`  in your  widget which is an object of widget configuration settings.
-Then you parse in an option `delimiters` with value of two datas consisting of two string values,  an opening and closing tags.
+Then you parse in an option `delimiters` with an array value of two datas consisting of two string values,  an opening and closing tags.

 e.g
 ```javascript